hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 - Plug the SD card into the Pi 5
 - Power on the Pi 5

 **2. Once the Pi has finished booting to the desktop (leave it set to autologin)**
+For me, the the Pi does not properly recognise the country and keyboard I specify whilst creating the SD card image.
+Set you locale settings and keyboard layout and WiFi country (setting keyboard layout is important if in non-US non-GB country).
 - Click Start, Preferences, Raspberry Pi Configuration
+- In the System Tab, set **Auto Logon ON**, **Splash Screen OFF**
+- In the Interfaces Tab, sey **VNC ON**, **SSH ON**, perhaps **Raspberry Connect OFF**
+- Find the right Tab and set **usb_max_current_enable ON**
-- In the Localisation Tab, Set the Locale and then character set UTF-8, Timezone, Keyboard (setting keyboard is important if in non-US non-GB country), WiFi country, then click OK.
+- In the Localisation Tab, Set the Locale and then character-set UTF-8, Timezone, Keyboard (setting keyboard is important if in non-US non-GB country), WiFi country, then click OK.
 - If prompted to reboot then click YES and reboot back to the desktop.
-- Click Start, Preferences, Raspberry Pi Configuration
-- In the System Tab, set Auto Logon ON, Splash Screen OFF
-- In the Interfaces Tab, sey **VNC ON**, **SSH ON**, **Raspberry Connect OFF**
 - Click OK
 - If prompted to reboot then click YES and reboot.

-Once the Pi has finished booting to the desktop:
+If it reboots, then once the Pi has finished booting to the desktop:

 **3. Force PCI Express Gen 3.0 speeds after next boot (8 GT/sec, almost double the speed) on the Pi 5; in a Terminal**
 and per https://www.jeffgeerling.com/blog/2023/forcing-pci-express-gen-30-speeds-on-pi-5